peripleo/endless-list-popup/README.md

-# endless-list-popup
+# Endless List Popup

-An "endless list" map popup for scrolling through many items linked to a map marker
+An "endless list" map popup for scrolling through many items linked to a map marker.